 Access to Harlow will be improved, along with better traffic management on local roads.
 We are also assessing whether closing Pye Corner as a through route would help to reduce the number of vehicles travelling through High Wych.
 Residents will also benefit from the strategic improvements delivered by the highway authorities such as the planned improvements to the M11 north east of Harlow which will help motorists travelling towards Stansted Airport as well as London.

-Gilston Park Estate will help preserve the future character of High Wych by delivering around 44% (8,500 homes) of East Herts’ total housing need.
+Gilston Park Estate will help preserve the future character of High Wych by delivering a substantial number of homes in East Herts.

 Thousands of new jobs will be created during construction and in the new schools, nurseries, health centres, neighbourhood shops and offices which will form part of Gilston Park Estate.
 Apprenticeships and training opportunities for residents of East Hertfordshire and Harlow will also be available.